Signbank/FinSL-signbank/README.md

 ### Translations ###

-Signbank-fi uses djangos translation features and fetches strings to translate into django.po.
+FinSL-signbank uses djangos translation features and fetches strings to translate into django.po.

 You can create new locales by: